Seven hills of Istanbul

 Istanbul is known as the City on the Seven Hills (Yedi tepeli şehir).
-The city has inherited this denomination from Byzantine Constantinople which – consciously following the model of Rome – was built on seven hills too.
+The city has inherited this denomination from Byzantine Constantinople which – consciously following the model of Rome – was also built on seven hills.

-The seven hills of Constantinople
+The seven hills of Istanbul

 The seven hills, all located in the area within the walls, first appeared when the valleys of the Golden Horn and the Bosphorus were opened up during the Secondary and Tertiary periods.
 In the Ottoman Age, as in the earlier Byzantine period, each hill was surmounted by monumental religious buildings (churches under the Byzantines, imperial mosques under the Ottomans).

 Ist

 The first hill on which the ancient city of Byzantium was founded, begins from Seraglio Point and extends over the whole area containing Hagia Sophia, the Sultan Ahmed Mosque and Topkapı Palace.

 IInd

 On the second hill are to be found the Nuruosmaniye Mosque, Grand Bazaar and Column of Constantine.
 The second hill is divided from the first by a fairly deep valley running from Babiali on the east Eminönü.